Financial benchmarks

 Operating license or registration

-The Financial Supervisory Authority points out in particular that entities that intend to have control over the provision of a benchmark must apply for an operating license to do so or, as the case may be, notify the Financial Supervisory Authority when determining the benchmark, in accordance with Article 34 of the BMR.
+The Central Bank points out in particular that an administrator of a benchmark shall apply to the Central Bank for an authorisation or, as the case may be, register with the Central Bank when determining the benchmark, in accordance with Article 34 of the BMR.

 The general rule, which is set out in point a of Article 34(1) of the BMR, is that parties must apply for an authorisation to be the administrator of the provided benchmarks within the meaning of this Regulation.
-There are two exceptions to this principle: stipulated on one hand in point b of Article 34(1), which states that it is possible for regulated entities to register as an administrator provided certain conditions are met and, on the other hand, in point c of Article 34(1) which states that a party can register if the indices it intends to provide would qualify as a non-significant benchmarks.
+There are two exceptions to this principle: stipulated on one hand in point b of Article 34(1), which states that it is possible for regulated entities to register as an administrator, provided certain conditions are met and, on the other hand, in point c of Article 34(1) which states that a party can register if none of the indices it intends to provide would qualify as a critical benchmark.

-Supervised entities means any of the entities listed in points a to m under item 17 of Article 3(1) of the BMR.
+Supervised entity means any of the entities listed in points a to m under item 17 of Article 3(1) of the BMR.

 Use of the benchmarks